-In HIZ state, the quiescent current drawn from VBUS is very small (less than I{VBUS_HIZ}).
+In HIZ state, the VBUS source is disconnected (reverse blocking FET or Q1 is turned off) and the quiescent current drawn from VBUS is very small (less than I{VBUS_HIZ}).
 System is only powered by the battery in HIZ mode.